dbernard/golang-filestorage/README.md

 #Simple Cloud File Storage with Go

-*This code needs to be cleaned up!
-More coming soon.*

-This is a simple example of file storage in the cloud using Go.
+This is a very simple example of file storage in the cloud using Go.
 This example in particular stores JSON files and uses simple HTTP basic authentication.

 Because this is an *example*, the authentication credentials aren't really a secret and can be setup in the source code... so here are the defaults: